Counseling Education

 Clifton is a diverse suburb of New York City, just over 10 miles to the West of the city.
 It boasts numerous national and local shopping options and countless specialty grocers and retailers.
 Notable local businesses in Clifton include:

 As of 2023, Clifton's mayor is Raymond Grabowski, whose term of office ends December 31, 2026.
 He replaced James Anzaldi, who had been one of the members of the City Council since 1978, and was first selected to be mayor in 1990, succeeding two-term mayor Gloria Kolodziej.
 Anzaldi was the first mayor in Clifton's history to be elected to six terms.
-The other current members of the City Council are William "Bill" Gibson, Antonio Latona, Joseph Kolodziej, Lauren E. Murphy, Rosemary Pino, and Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.
+The other current members of the City Council are William "Bill" Gibson, Antonio Latona, Joseph Kolodziej, Rosemary Pino, and Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.
+The seventh seat on the Council is currently held by Chris D'Amato, who was appointed to the Council in February 6, 2023 to fill a vacancy created when Lauren Murphy died on January 13 of that year.

 If at any time a seat becomes vacant on the council, it is filled by special election unless the vacancy occurs during a council election year.
-In the interim, the council is allowed to appoint an interim councilperson to fill the seat until the election can take place (again, except when the entire council is up for election); common practice is to nominate the eighth-place candidate from the previous election.
+If the vacancy comes before a council election year, the council must decide whether or not to appoint someone to serve as an interim councilperson within thirty days of the creation of the vacancy; if they choose to appoint someone, that person serves until the special election can be held and is eligible to run for the remainder of the term if he/she so desires.
+The appointee will usually be the first runner up in the previous council election.

-The city has done this four times since 1990:
+The city has done this five times since 1990:

 Clifton is located in the 9th Congressional District, and is part of New Jersey's 27th state legislative district.